mjanonis/LightDate/README.md

 # LightDate
-Simple and basic date library
+Simple and basic header only C++ date library